The Best Handyman Insurance Companies

 Another one of Thimble’s unique features is the company’s ability to offer per-job, monthly, and yearly coverage options.
 This allows you to customize your plans based on the size, scope, and timeline of the projects you take on, with the ability to upgrade your coverage as your job list grows.
 Unlike most of its competitors, Thimble offers flexible timelines that allow you to adjust your policies to your needs.
 This feature is especially valuable to small handyman businesses and sole proprietors who work by the project and often take on additional work unexpectedly.

 Despite the benefits of Thimble’s online insurance experience, there are a few downsides to consider.
 For one, the company is somewhat lacking in customer support.
-To get in touch with a representative, you have to initiate a request via Thimble’s website and wait for a response.
-The company does not have phone support or a 24/7 customer service system, which can be frustrating if you need to resolve an issue quickly or want to clarify parts of your plan with a representative.
-Second, Thimble is still a very new company with less experience in the industry than most of its competitors.
-This, combined with its focus on small and emerging businesses, means it may not remain a good fit if your business grows in size or complexity.
+To get in touch with a representative, you can initiate a live chat or submit a request via Thimble’s website.
+The company does not have a 24/7 phone support system, which can be frustrating if you need to resolve an issue after hours or want to clarify parts of your plan with a representative over the phone.
+Second, while Thimble is now more established than when it launched in 2016, it still has less experience in the industry than many of its century-old competitors.
+However, the company was acquired in 2023 by Arch Insurance, providing it with significant institutional backing and the resources to remain a viable fit even as your business grows in size or complexity.

 Having expanded into a comprehensive, small business-oriented insurance company, Thimble has made a name for itself in a very short time.
 While it lacks the experience of competing insurance companies, Thimble has taken pioneering steps in its approach to small business insurance, which includes coverage for handymen and other service-based professionals on a per-job basis.
 The company’s innovative nature, flexible coverage options, and online accessibility make it our runner-up pick for handyman project insurance.